bregman-arie/devops-exercises/README.md

 <details>
 <summary>What do we need the worker nodes for?</summary><br><b>

-The workers are the nodes which run the applications and workloads.
+The workers are the nodes which run the applications and workloads (Pods and containers).
 </b></details>

 <details>